anvitasuresh/cse15l-lab-reports/lab3-report.md

 ## Option 1: `grep -i`
 One option is -i which searches for lines that matches the pattern given regardless of whether it is uppercase or lowercase.
 An example of using this command with string search data is shown below.
 Using grep -i will show all of the lines in the file jounal.pbio.0020001.txt that have the word science in it even if it is upper/lowercase.
 This is useful because it helps to find any string regardless of case.

-`grep -i "science" journal.pbio.0020001.txt`
+command: `grep -i "science" journal.pbio.0020001.txt`

-` the clear inequalities in science between developing and developed countries and to the
+output: ` the clear inequalities in science between developing and developed countries and to the
         importance of reducing the inequalities in science between developed and developing 88% of all scientific and technical publications registered by the Science Citation Index It is rather obvious that richer countries are able to invest more resources in science